noahtren/wikipedia-analysis/README.md

 ## process.py
 Once enough pages have been collected in the `data` folder, the `cleanup()` method in this file can be called from the correct working directory to read all of the `.json` files and simplify to a form without any special wikitext tags or text formatting.
 This will be the basis for different NLP algorithms.
 These simplified files will be stored in a folder called `process`.

+## main.py
+This file assumes that you have a folder called `process` which has very many text files as produces by the `cleanup()` method in process.py.
+With this data, main.py generates a list of every article that has been accessed and creates an entity object for each one.